 What are the Clinical Practice Guidelines?

 The Clinical Practice Guidelines for Nutrition Support in the Mechanically Ventilated, Critically ill Adult (CPGs) are a set of recommendations that have been systematically developed by reviewing the evidence on nutrition support interventions in critically ill adults.
 These CPGs were first developed in September 2003 (click here for publication) and went through updates in 2009, 2013 and 2015.
+These CPGs are now no longer updated but are archived here for historical purposes.
+We do maintain updated systematic reviews on all these topics, click here for updated systematic reviews.

 The Critical Care Clinical Practice Guidelines Committee